Tornado Warning issued for Greene by NWS - NewsBreak

 Tornado Warning issued for Greene by NWS

-Effective: 2021-10-11 14:46:00 CDT Expires: 2021-10-11 15:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
-TAKE COVER NOW!
+Effective: 2021-10-11 14:38:00 CDT Expires: 2021-10-11 15:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Greene A TORNADO WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR NORTHEASTERN GREENE COUNTY At 245 PM CDT, a confirmed tornado was located near Athensville, moving north at 30 mph.
-HAZARD...Damaging tornado.
-SOURCE...Radar confirmed tornado.
+Target Area: Greene The National Weather Service in St Louis has issued a * Tornado Warning for Northeastern Greene County in southwestern Illinois * Until 315 PM CDT. * At 237 PM CDT, a severe thunderstorm capable of producing a tornado was located near Athensville, moving north at 35 mph.
+HAZARD...Tornado.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This tornadic thunderstorm will remain over mainly rural areas of northeastern Greene County.
-TORNADO...OBSERVED MAX HAIL SIZE...0.00 INalerts.weather.gov
+Tree damage is likely. * This tornadic thunderstorm will remain over mainly rural areas of northeastern Greene County, including the following locations Wrights.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 INalerts.weather.gov

 Comments / 0